UniMath/UniMath/INSTALL_OPAM.md

   $ opam install -y --solver=mccs num lablgtk conf-gtksourceview lablgtk3-sourceview3 camlp5
   ```

-In both of the procedures above, we ignore any ocaml compiler offered by the
+In both of the procedures above, we ignore any OCaml compiler offered by the
 system, preferring to let opam install its preferred compiler.
 That avoid
 problems with version skew, which I don't understand.